JoshMayerr/supatool/README.md

 # Open Toolbox
 An open source registry of *useful* tools to be used by autonomous agents.

+## Why does this need to exist?

+All

 What is the Agent Toolbox?
 --------------------------
-* Registry of first-party tools
+* Registry of first-party tools (ex.
+Google Calendar, Notion, Spotify, etc.)
 * OpenAPI specifications for all tools
 * Additional metadata to search across tools
 * Langchain and Llamaindex integration (coming soon)